FSPGrowth

 memoryUSSfloat

-To store the total amount of USS memory consumed by the program
+Total USS memory consumed by the mining process.

 memoryRSSfloat

-To store the total amount of RSS memory consumed by the program
+Total RSS memory consumed by the mining process.

 Methods: